hail-is/hail/infra/gcp/README.md

   for Docker can be applied).
 The following steps should be completed from the $HAIL/infra/gcp directory, unless otherwise stated.

 - Run the following to authenticate docker and kubectl with the new artifact registry and kubernetes cluster, respectively.
+The `GKE_ZONE` is the zone of the GKE cluster and the `GAR_REGION` is the region of the artifact registry.

   ```
-  ./bootstrap.sh configure_gcloud <ZONE>
+  ./bootstrap.sh configure_gcloud <GKE_ZONE> <GAR_REGION>
   ```

 - Edit `$HAIL/letsencrypt/subdomains.txt` to include just the services you plan